MicrosoftLearning/PL-7001-Create-and-manage-canvas-apps-with-Power-Apps/Instructions/Labs/LAB[PL-7001]_M02L01_Data_model.md

 # Practice Lab 2 – Data model

-In this lab you will design and build a canvas app from an existing data source.
+In this lab you will create Dataverse tables and columns.

 ## What you will learn